StefanTerdell/json-schema-to-zod/readme.md

 ## Summary

 A runtime package and CLI tool to convert JSON schema (draft 4+) objects or files into Zod schemas in the form of JavaScript code.
-Uses Prettier for formatting, .
+Uses Prettier for formatting.

 ## Usage